 In back-to-back rulings, a federal judge in Virginia granted motions to transfer Congressman Devin Nunes’ defamation lawsuits against CNN and The Washington Post to different jurisdictions.

 Nunes sued CNN in November 2019, alleging an article about a trip the congressman took to Europe was intentionally falsified.
 Four months later, Nunes sued The Washington Post over an article that suggested he had provided President Donald Trump with information from a closed intelligence briefing with a former Ukranian prosecutor.

-Paynes also took issue with some of the legal tactics used by Nunes’ lawyer, Steven Biss.
-He warned Biss about forum shopping, a term used for attorneys who strategically file cases in certain courts because they think they’ll get a more favorable outcome.
+The judge also took issue with some of the legal tactics used by Nunes’ lawyer, Steven Biss.
+Payne warned Biss about forum shopping, a term used for attorneys who strategically file cases in certain courts because they think they’ll get a more favorable outcome.